rrajesh0205/blog/README.md

 2. Create

 The default page opens up to the home.

-To create a new post, open
+To create a new post, Click on Create to redirect to create page.